 Students living within a 50-mile radius of the Area meeting location do not normally receive any travel or meal reimbursements.

-Mileage will be reimbursed for two cars/vans from each branch if there are contestants in one or more Area Contests.
+Mileage will be reimbursed for two cars/vans from each branch if there are two or more contestants in multiple Area Contests.

 If distance traveled is more than 200 miles, one night's lodging and one day's meals will be reimbursed if necessary.
 Hotel rooms should be shared by two or more students where appropriate.